dEAduction/dEAduction/tools/github-issues/feature_suggestion_template.md

    - type::new feature
    - type::refactor

-   Finally, include the following Approvation label:
+   Finally, include the following Approbation label:
    - approved::new
    -->